MiRo1310/ioBroker.telegram-menu/docs/en/README.md

 -   In order to get all the values ​​of the adjustable functions, you have to just have functions = light, e.g. write.
--   If you want to have the name of the data point in the output text, simply wear the desired position in the text`{common.name}`a
+-   If you want to have the name of the data point in the output text, simply wear the desired position in the text`{common.name}`
+-   You can also get the common.name of the folder above.
+Use this : `{folder.name}`

 ![functions](../pic/functions.png)<br>